 Professor N. MamoulisDipl CE Patras; PhD HKUST

 Nikos Mamoulis received a diploma in Computer Engineering and Informatics in 1995 from the University of Patras, Greece, and a PhD in Computer Science in 2000 from the Hong Kong University of Science and Technology.
-Currently, he is a professor at the Department of Computer Science, The University of Hong Kong, which he joined in 2001.
+He was a faculty member at the Department of Computer Science, The University of Hong Kong, which he joined in 2001.
+He is currently with the University of Ioannina.
 In the past, he has worked as a research and development engineer at the Computer Technology Institute, Patras, Greece and as a post-doctoral researcher at the Centrum voor Wiskunde en Informatica (CWI), the Netherlands.

 During his PhD thesis, Prof. Mamoulis has worked on the development of a prototype spatial query execution engine where spatial operators were combined using a query optimizer to execute complex queries, like multiway spatial joins.
 He has also designed novel binary and n-ary join operators.
 Other topics he has worked on include constraint satisfaction search algorithms for binary and non-binary problems, similarity search in high dimensional spaces, on-line analytical processing, data mining, object-oriented and semi-structured data management, spatio-temporal data management, query processing over streams, data summarization, security and privacy preservation in databases, sensor networks, and uncertain data management.